Veterans and Mesothelioma

 - Swelling of the face and arms

-Signs and symptoms of mesothelioma in the lining of the abdomen, or peritoneal space, include:
+Signs and symptoms of mesothelioma in the lining of the abdomen (i.e., the peritoneal cavity) include:

 - Abdominal (belly) pain